-Certain information is exempt from FOI, notably where disclosure is prevented by law, and where what has been requested constitutes personal data, which is subject to data protection legislation requirements.
-Exceptions are also made for information which is still in draft form or archived/difficult to access.
-We would advise you to seek our advice if you are unsure.
+Certain information is exempt from FOI, notably where disclosure is prohibited by law, and where what has been requested constitutes personal data, which is subject to data protection legislation requirements.
+Exceptions are also made for information that is still in draft form or archived/difficult to access.
+We would advise you to seek our advice if you're unsure.

 England, Wales and NI

 The Information Commissioner's Office (ICO) expects you to adopt its model publication scheme and has published guidance and a template for GP practices and healthcare bodies.
-It covers seven types of information:
+It covers seven types of information, outlined below.

-- Who we are and what we do – doctors in the practice, contact details, opening hours and other staffing details.
+- Who the practice is and what you do - doctors in the practice, contact details, opening hours and other staffing details.

-- What we spend and how we spend it (current and previous financial year) – total cost to the PCO of contracted services, audit of NHS income.
+- What you spend and how you spend it (current and previous financial year) - total cost to the PCO of contracted services, audit of NHS income.

-- What our priorities are and how we are doing (current and previous year) – plans for developing and providing NHS services.
+- What your priorities are and how you are doing (current and previous year) - plans for developing and providing NHS services.

-- How we make decisions (current and previous year) – records of decisions made in the practice affecting the provision of NHS services.
+- How you make decisions (current and previous year) - records of decisions made in the practice affecting the provision of NHS services.

-- Our policies and procedures (practices should state if policy is 'not held' as well as listing any additional ones) – policies, protocols and procedures concerning the employment of staff; delivery of services; equality and diversity; health and safety; complaints; and records management (eg retention and destruction), data protection, the handling of requests for information, the patients' charter.
+- Your policies and procedures (practices should state if policy is 'not held' as well as listing any additional ones) - policies, protocols and procedures concerning staff employment; delivery of services; equality and diversity; health and safety; complaints; and records management (eg retention and destruction), data protection, the handling of requests for information, the patients' charter.

-- Lists and registers – it is unlikely that practices will have any publicly available register or list and the ICO advises that 'none held' can be entered here.
+- Lists and registers - it's unlikely that practices will have any publicly available register or list and the ICO advises that 'none held' can be entered here.

-- The services we offer – current NHS services provided and any charges, information leaflets and out-of-hours arrangements.
+- The services you offer - current NHS services provided and any charges, information leaflets and out-of-hours arrangements.

 The Scottish Information Commissioner (SIC) has also produced a model publication scheme and general guidance for public authorities.
 Both are available on this website.
 The SIC is only responsible for Scotland's freedom of information laws - the ICO retains UK-wide responsibility for data protection matters.

 Although similar in scope, the Scottish scheme has nine classes of information.
-Compliance with the model publication scheme is highly recommended but not compulsory and you are expected to notify the SIC when you first adopt it.
+Compliance with the model publication scheme is highly recommended, but not compulsory, and an authority is expected to notify the SIC when it's first adopted.

 Responding to requests for information

 Under FOI, you must respond to all requests for information from the public and release information if the request falls within the scope FOI legislation, unless you have a good reason not to.

-The ICO and SIC have produced good practice guidance on what to do if you receive a request, which is summarised below:
+The ICO and the SIC have produced good practice guidance on what to do if you receive a request, which is summarised below.

 - Check it meets the criteria for a valid FOI request.
-It should be in writing, include the requester's real name and a correspondence address, and describe the information concerned.
-The ICO says that requesters do not have to ask for a specific document (although they may do so), eg they may ask a question about a particular topic.
+It should be in writing, include the requester's real name and a correspondence address, and describe the information requested.
+The ICO says requesters do not have to ask for a specific document (although they may do so) - eg, they may ask for information about a particular topic.

 - Even if the request is not valid, you cannot ignore it.
-You still have an obligation to provide advice and assistance, which would usually involve telling them how to make a request under FOI.
+You still have an obligation to provide advice and assistance, which would usually involve telling the requester how to make a valid request under FOI.

 - If the person is asking for their own personal data, you should deal with it as a subject access request under data protection law.

-- Seek clarification as soon as possible if you are unsure what the requester wants.
+- Seek clarification as soon as possible if you're unsure what the requester wants.